 - Bad breath

 If you have any of these symptoms, contact our office.

 If the deviated septum is causing significant symptoms, a simple procedure called septoplasty can be performed in about 10-15 minutes with our experienced sinus surgeons.
 This used to be a very difficult surgery, however, we usually perform this in the office using intravenous sedation and most patients are back to work within one to two days.
 We do not use uncomfortable packing or splinting in the nose.

-If you'd like more information about what is involved in a septoplasty, or if it can help you with your sinus issues, contact our office today and request a consult:
+If you'd like more information about what is involved in a septoplasty procedure and if it can help you with your sinus issues, request a sinus consult below: